 I’ve created an easy vegan gluten-free green bean casserole as part of Kin’s Ultimate Thanksgiving Menu collaboration!
 So there you go!
 No need to fret about cooking this years feast, as our fellow Kin creators got together to bring you lots of great recipe ideas.
 Check out our video below or keep scrolling for the full recipe!

 This is a great way to get in your greens and enjoy it, too!
 Plus, those crispy onion strings are slightly addictive.
 Don’t say I didn’t warn you!
-I’ve also made a similar green bean casserole recipe with crispy pesto onions on top, using store-bought vegan pesto and alfredo sauces.
+I’ve also made a similar recipe with crispy pesto onions on top, using store-bought vegan pesto and alfredo sauces.
 Check that recipe out here.

 vegan gluten-free green bean casserole